 Common Ion Effect on Degree of Dissociation

-Weak electrolytes are poorly ionized in aqueous solution.
-Their ionization may further be reduced if one of the ions are present from another source.
-This called a common ion effect.
+Weak electrolytes are poorly ionized in an aqueous solution.
+Their ionization may further be reduced if one of the ions is present from another source.
+This is called a common ion effect.

 i) Ammonium hydroxide is a weak base.
-On addition of ammonium chloride (a salt) ammonium ion from it, will make the ammonium ions to combine with the hydroxide to form unionized ammonium hydroxide.
+When adding ammonium chloride (a salt), ammonium ions from it will make the ammonium ions combine with the hydroxide to form unionised ammonium hydroxide.

 NH4Cl → NH4+ + Cl–